syedmouaazfarrukh/awsome-cloud-resource/README.md

 ## What is HandsOnClouds? 🙋🏻‍♂️

 HandsOnClouds is a collaborative repository designed for both junior and senior cloud enthusiasts.
-It serves as a hands-on learning resource, providing real-world scenarios to build, deploy, and optimize cloud solutions using various cloud platforms.
+It serves as a hands on learning resource, providing real-world scenarios to build, deploy, and optimize cloud solutions using various cloud platforms.

 ## Cloud Solutions Covered: 🛣️